 - I conducted a baseline ecosystem service assessment for the Bubugo conservation trust in Uganda by carrying out mapping focus group discussions

-- I carried out a degredation and deforestation assessment of forests along the Tana River, Kenya as part of an internship with the Northern Rangelands Trust
+- I carried out a degradation and deforestation assessment of forests along the Tana River, Kenya as part of an internship with the Northern Rangelands Trust

 - MSc Environmental Monitoring, Modelling and Management at King’s College London